-Detlef Weigel, Max Planck Institute for Developmental Biology, Germany OPENING KEYNOTE
+Detlef Weigel, Max Planck Institute for Developmental Biology, Germany Speaking: Thursday 24 June

-Joanne Chory, in the Closing Keynote (10 July), will speak about the Harnessing Plants Initiative (HPI) she is leading, an innovative, scalable and bold approach to fight climate change by optimizing a plant’s natural ability to capture and store carbon and adapt to diverse climate conditions.
+Joanne Chory will speak about the Harnessing Plants Initiative (HPI) she is leading, an innovative, scalable and bold approach to fight climate change by optimizing a plant’s natural ability to capture and store carbon and adapt to diverse climate conditions.

 “The HPI led by Chory, executive director of the Harnessing Plants Initiative, and Director of Salk’s Plant Molecular and Cellular Biology Laboratory, will receive funding of more than $35 million from over 10 individuals and organizations through The Audacious Project, a highly competitive program housed at TED, the nonprofit devoted to ideas worth spreading.
 The collective commitments represent one of the largest gifts to a single project in the Institute’s history.”

 Monday 21 June 7 - 8 am Pacific Time Keynote Seminar JOANNE CHORY, SALK INSTITUTE, USA

 Plenary #1: 8:30 - 9:30 am Pacific Time Post-transcriptional Mechanisms of Gene Regulation Hongwei Guo, Southern China University of Science and Technology, China Steven Spoel, University of Edinburgh, UK